-Variant 2 of the DIY Instant Hybrid Mask
+Instructions for Variant 1B of the DIY Hybrid Instant Mask

 Thanks to drawstring channels on the side, Variant 2 fits a little better and is hardly distinguishable from a cloth mask at first sight, but it takes a little longer to craft and it needs slightly more skill!
 I highly recommend to use an iron.